-There are numerous uncertainties inherent in estimating quantities of oil, natural gas and natural gas liquids reserves and the future cash flows attributed to such reserves.
-The reserve and associated cash flow information set forth in this Annual Information Form are estimates only.
-Generally, estimates of economically recoverable oil and natural gas reserves and the future net cash flows from such estimated reserves are based upon a number of variable factors and assumptions, such as:
+There are numerous uncertainties inherent in estimating reserves, and the future funds flows attributed to such reserves.
+The reserves and associated funds flow information set forth in this Annual Information Form are estimates only.

+Generally, estimates of economically recoverable oil and natural gas reserves (including the breakdown of reserves by product type) and the future net funds flows from such estimated reserves are based upon a number of variable factors and assumptions, such as:

-- historical production from the properties;
+- historical production from properties;

 - production rates;

 - ultimate reserve recovery;

 - timing and amount of capital expenditures;

 - marketability of oil and natural gas;

 - royalty rates; and

 - the assumed effects of regulation by governmental agencies and future operating costs (all of which may vary materially from actual results).